Crown your dog with one of the many royal dog names (including many used by the British family royal dogs.)

 Diana — The name of the late Queen of People’s Hearts means “heavenly” or “divine.”

 Eugenie— The name of The Duchess of York’s youngest daughter means “well-born.”

 Fergie — A shortened version of Sarah Ferguson’s (The Duchess of York) maiden name.

 Flower— Doria Ragland’s pet name for her daughter Meghan, The Duchess of Sussex would be a sweet name for a pet!

-Lottie — Often used as a diminutive of the name Charlotte, Lottie is one of the nicknames of The Duke and Duchess of Cambridge’s daughter.
+Lottie — Often used as a diminutive of the name Charlotte, Lottie is one of the nicknames of The Prince and Princess of Wales’ daughter.

 Louise — The female equivalent of Louis, dogs given the name Louise will share it with Lady Louise Windsor, the daughter of Queen Elizabeth II’s youngest son Prince Edward, Earl of Wessex and Sophie, Countess of Wessex.

-Meghan — A proud pet parent to rescue dog Guy, the Duchess of Sussex is the royal patron of the animal welfare charity The Mayhew Animal Home.
+Meghan — A proud pet parent to rescue dog Guy, the Duchess of Sussex was the royal patron of the animal welfare charity The Mayhew Animal Home.

 Rose — Admirers of the British royal family and our buddies who bark may want to pick the floral-influenced middle name of Princess Margaret as the moniker for their new pal with paws.

 Sarah — Meaning “princess” or “noblewoman,” Sarah is the name of both The Duchess of York and Sarah Chatto, the daughter of Princess Margaret.